 A country with an open status can be with restrictions (travel bubble from the Caricom, negative PCR tests, quarantine required etc.).

-Every traveler aged five or older who enters the USVI by air or sea including anyone in-transit to another destination, is required to use the USVI travel screening portal AND to submit a COVID19 test result prior to travel.
-(A negative RT PCR or negative COVID19 antigen test).
+Every traveler aged five or older who enters the USVI by air or sea including anyone in-transit to another destination, is required to use the USVI travel screening portal.

 Sint Marteen & Saint Barth :

 The Ports of St Martin recommend that every vessel coming to St Martin uses an Agent and official written permission to come to St Martin must be requested to the Port and the Prefecture prior to arrival.

 All travelers have to show : a negative COVID-19 PCR test taken at most 48h before arrival and a COVID-19 vaccination certificate.